-AGC model using Engee Function
+The AGC model using the Engee Function

-is to maintain a stable level
+is to maintain a stable level.

-Thus, AGC provides comfortable and high quality signal reception/playback in various conditions.
+Thus, AGC provides comfortable and high-quality

-reception/playback of signals in various conditions.
+reception/reproduction of signals in various conditions.

-The model we have realised is presented below.
+The model we implemented is shown below.

-for calculating the gain in this function.
-The envelope variable is an analogue of MATLAB constant variable ( persistent ).
+calculating the gain in this function.
+The envelope variable is an analog of the MATLAB constant variable( persistent ).
 It is local

 in memory between function calls.

-- Block structure
+- Block Structure

-Block is a structure that inherits
+A block is a structure that inherits

 from AbstractCausalComponent.
 It contains a field

-The Block() constructor itself initialises
+The Block() constructor itself initializes

-a new Block object with the initial
+a new Block object with an initial

-envelope value equal to 0.
+envelope value of 0.

 - Call function